07th-mod/ui-editing-scripts/README.md

 Next you will need to download the [vanilla UIs](http://07th-mod.com/higurashi_resources/vanilla.7z) for Higurashi games and unpack them into `assets/vanilla`.

-You'll also need UABE 2.2 beta5 or newer (or 2.2 beta4 with [this patch applied](https://github.com/DerPopo/UABE/files/2408196/AssetsBundleExtractor_2.2beta4_applyemip.zip)) and 7zip command line executable.
+You'll also need UABE 2.2 stable or newer (or 2.2 beta4 with [this patch applied](https://github.com/DerPopo/UABE/files/2408196/AssetsBundleExtractor_2.2beta4_applyemip.zip)) and 7zip command line executable.
 Both `AssetBundleExtractor.exe` and `7za.exe` need to be available in your system `PATH`.

 Then simply run this: